fhill2/legends-docs/docs/aims-objectives-requirements.md

 ![**Figure X**: ?](assets/aims-objectives-requirements/image-006.png)

-Following our planning discussion beforehand, we decided to create a different questionnaire using some of the questions from the first one and added more League of Legends user-specific questions, such as asking for the current in-game rank, the level of interest for a calculator tool for this game in particular, and an open-ended question about the functionalities that actual users would be interested in seeing included in the application.
-This new survey was sent out to a chosen focus group of people who are regular players of the game (*where was the survey link sent to exactly?*)
+We   decided   to   create   a different   questionnaire   based on   the   first   one,   and   added more   experienced   user- specific   questions,   such   as asking   for   current   in-game rank, the level of interest for a calculator   tool,   and   an   open- ended   question   about   the functionalities   that   users  would  be  interested   in   seeing   included   in   the   application.
+This new survey was sent out to a chosen focus group of people who are regular players of the game.

 ![**Figure X**: ?](assets/aims-objectives-requirements/image-007.png)

-This time, the open-ended responses were much more thorough, as shown in the following screenshot of barely one section of the questionnaire.
-With these results, it seemed like we could gather enough details to begin working on the basic requirements for the application.
-However, we noticed we had a slightly different problem this time; the experienced users feedback was much more specific and thorough than we had expected at first.
-Our reasoning for this outcome was that the open-ended questions were left *too* open, and as such, the users described functionalities that are much more particular in comparison to any similar websites and tools they had used before.
+This time, the open-ended responses were a lot more thorough.
+However, we noticed we had a slightly different problem; the experienced users’ feedback was overly detailed.
+Our reasoning for this outcome was that the open-ended questions were left too open, and as such, the users described functionalities far more particular than the simple ones we had in mind at the moment.

 ![**Figure X**: ?](assets/aims-objectives-requirements/image-008.png)

+Mulling over our options, we ultimately decided that while we appreciated all the data we had gathered,   the   detailed   feedback   we   got   could   not   realistically   be   reduced   enough   into achievable requirements at this stage.
+These ideas seemed to be based on the assumption that there was already a working model of our application that  could be further  enhanced, rather than helping us pin down the most basic functionality for an application still in its early stages.
+With the above in mind, we chose to keep to the initial list we had already constructed of more attainable   requirements.
+We   could   still,   however,   consider   the   above   data   at   a   later   stage, where they might become more manageable in the scope of our project.

+## Approach and motivations

+The most significant goal of this application is to give League of Legends players a useful tool that can help them avoid the troubles that have been described when trying to calculate damage under particular circumstances.
+Because the origin of this idea came from a team member who is,   in   fact,   a   regular   player   of   the   game,   the   motivations   for   this   project   are   reflected   all throughout this report, as there has been careful consideration and thought behind each section of the application with the help of a direct source, who is fairly knowledgeable in the matter.